 The potatoes are done when you can easily pierce the larger pieces with a fork – about 30 minutes or so.
 Some of the potatoes may fall apart, but that’s ok…we are mashing them up anyway!

 When the potatoes are done cooking, carefully strain them into a colander.
-Then, add them to a large bowl and mash with a potato masher, or with a handheld beater.
+Then, add them to a large bowl (or return to the pot) and mash with a potato masher, or with a handheld beater or place on a stand mixer.

-Then, add in the butter, milk and sour cream, and mix until well-combined.
-Then, add in the mayonnaise and combine.
+Then, add in the butter, milk, mayo, and sour cream, and mix until well-combined.

 Season with salt and pepper to taste.